baverman/snaked/README.rst

 Features to implement in nearest time (day or two):

-- Smart select (word -> quotes) with one key.
-Block selection done.
 - Plugin manager to allow one enable/disable installed plugins
 - Shortcut manager
 - User manual